Avaiga/taipy-doc/docs/knowledge_base/tips/multipage_application/index.md

 ![Hyperlinks](multipage_application_13.png){width=100%}

-This results in the following clickable **temperature** text, which directs the user to the */temperature* URL:
+This results in the following clickable "/temperature" text, which directs the user to the */temperature* URL:

 ![Hyperlinks](multipage_application_14.png){width=50%}